Qabel/qabel.github.io/Components-Drop.md

 ## Access rights

-The access for reading and writing (generation of new messages) is free and anonymous.
+The access for reading and writing (creation of new messages) is free and anonymous.
 Clients cannot delete or change messages.
-Optionally drop servers can be limited to a certain circle of participants (company in-house, etc.).
+Drop servers can optionally be limited to a certain circle of participants (company in-house, etc.).
-Those private drop servers define a shared password used by all clients.
+Access to those private drop servers is granted by using a shared secret for all clients.

 ## Memory / Data Model for Drop

 A server contains all possible (possibly not manifested drop IDs.
 Each of these contain the single message as a FIFO ordered by the time of their arrival.

-The messages get managed separatedly by drop.
+The messages get managed separately by drop.